etherealcomputing/Ouija/bids_dataset/README.md

 # Ouija: God-View for your Brain 🧠

-This dataset follows the BIDS standard and includes MRI, SPECT, and fMRI recordings.
+This dataset follows the BIDS standard and includes MRI, SPECT, fMRI, and fNIRS recordings (Kernel Flow 2 headset; raw fNIRS files are stored in .nii format).
 All data has been anonymized and prepared for OpenNeuro validation.

 ## About Project

-**Ouija** is a neuroadaptive, multimodal brain data interface that supports SPECT, fMRI, EEG, and MRI for scientific and generative tooling.
+**Ouija** is a neuroadaptive, multimodal brain data interface that supports SPECT, fMRI, fNIRS, EEG, and MRI for scientific and generative tooling.
 Built under ethereal computing inc. for open research, medical visualization, and ML experimentation.

 ## Goals